MKcode-45/odin-recipes/README.md

 # odin-recipes
-The odin recepes project is a simple ...
-By completting this project I will demonstrate my understanding of basic HTML.
+The odin recipes project is a simple website witha few pages.
+By completting this project I will demonstrate my understanding of basic HTML as well as a my understanding of the basics of git.